 - “You should start every day with a smoothie like your skinny friend.”

 - “Don’t eat a snack now, you just ate a few hours ago.”

 Intuitive Eating is not a test — you can’t “fail” or “succeed.”
-There are not certain set rules or “rights” and “wrongs”… your body is different every day.
-This is where you can get tripped up because diet dialogue masks your natural instincts.
+There are no set rules of “rights” and “wrongs”… your body is different every day.
+You can get tripped up here because diet dialogue confuses your natural instincts.

 A popular intuitive eating book, Why French Women Don’t Get Fat, states that French women naturally eat slowwwerrr and smalllller portions… this can be misleading because it makes you think intuitive eating is eating slower and smaller portions, but it may be the opposite for your unique body’s needs.